Scheduled MonumentsEnglandRomano-British farmstead, 1.3km north east of Harwood Head

 What is Romano-British farmstead, 1.3km north east of Harwood Head?

-The Romano-British farmstead 1.3 kilometres north east of Harwood Head is a settlement site dating to the Roman period in Britain.
+A Romano-British farmstead is a modest agricultural settlement of the Roman period located 1.3 kilometres north east of Harwood Head in Northumberland.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1008837.

 Who is responsible for protecting Romano-British farmstead, 1.3km north east of Harwood Head?